 Bread Financial (BFH)

-Bread Financial keeps us up at night.
-Its revenue and earnings have underwhelmed, suggesting weak business fundamentals.
-StockStory Analyst Team
+Bread Financial faces an uphill battle.
+Its revenue and earnings have underwhelmed, suggesting weak business fundamentals.― StockStory Analyst Team

 2. Summary